Hartnell College

 Hartnell College is a public community college in Salinas, California.
 Established in 1920 as Salinas Junior College, Hartnell is one of 115 schools that constitute the California Community Colleges, one of the three higher education systems in California.
 It enrolls nearly 10,000 students, 56% of whom are Latino, and the college is a Hispanic-serving institution.
 Its name commemorates William Hartnell (1798–1854), who founded the first junior college in California.
 Hartnell's main campus is located less than a mile west of downtown Salinas.
-It also has four satellite campuses, one in the Alisal district of Salinas one in King City and another in Soledad and another in Castroville.
+It also has four satellite campuses, one in the Alisal district of Salinas one in King City another in Soledad and another in Castroville.

 History

 Hartnell College was founded in 1920 as Salinas Junior College.
 It was renamed Hartnell College in 1948.
 The college moved to its current location on Central Avenue in 1936.

 Academics

 Hartnell College offers certificates and associate degrees at five campuses: Main Campus, Alisal (East Salinas), Castroville, Soledad, and King City.
 The main campus in South Salinas also includes a Disabled Students Services Center, admissions and records office, financial aid office, Student Union, cafeteria, a parking structure and a library.
 The college is accredited by the Accrediting Commission for Community and Junior Colleges.